 Example.
-Bill Kirkland, age 65, began receiving retirement benefits in January 1999, under a joint and survivor annuity.
-Bill's annuity starting date is January 1, 1999.
-The benefits are to be paid for the joint lives of Bill and his wife, Kathy, age 65.
+Bill Kirkland, age 65, began receiving retirement benefits in January 2001, under a joint and survivor annuity.
+Bill's annuity starting date is January 1, 2001.
+The benefits are to be paid over the joint lives of Bill and his wife, Kathy, age 65.
 Bill had contributed \$31,000 to a qualified plan and had received no distributions before the annuity starting date.
 Bill is to receive a retirement benefit of \$1,200 a month, and Kathy is to receive a monthly survivor benefit of \$600 upon Bill's death.

 Bill must use the Simplified Method to figure his taxable annuity because his payments are from a qualified plan and he is under age 75.
-His completed Simplified Method Worksheet from Publication 575 is illustrated on the next page.
+(See his illustrated completed Simplified Method Worksheet.)

-Because his annuity is payable over the lives of more than one annuitant, Bill uses his and Kathy's combined ages and Table 2 at the bottom of the worksheet in completing line 3 of the worksheet.
+His annuity is payable over the lives of more than one annuitant, so Bill uses his and Kathy's combined ages and Table 2 at the bottom of the worksheet in completing line 3 of the worksheet.
 Bill's tax-free monthly amount is \$100 (\$31,000 ÷ 310 as shown on line 4 of the worksheet).
 Upon Bill's death, if Bill has not recovered the full \$31,000 investment, Kathy will also exclude \$100 from her \$600 monthly payment.
 The full amount of any annuity payments received after 310 payments are paid must be included in gross income.